South Korea is a golf-mad country, and no matter where you play, you're required to take a caddie. Here's what the experience is like.

 For the most part, they dress alike, in uniforms provided by the club, often with added sun protection: gloves, broad-brimmed visors, masks over their cheeks.

 In exchange for their efforts, they earn what is regarded as a reasonable wage compared to what is paid at factories or farms or other common jobs that require no formal schooling.
-As independent contractors, they draw a base salary from their clubs but the vast bulk of their income is from tips.
+As independent contractors, the bulk of their income is from tips, although caddies at some of the more high-end clubs might also pull in a base salary.
 While the size of the gratuity can vary, it roughs out to an average of 130,000 won per foursome (about $100).

 In South Korea, most golfers like to play with something on the line.
 Often what they play for is the caddie fee.
 Lose your match, and it might be on you to pay the looper.
 Don’t fret.
 It’s worth it.